open-mmlab/mmyolo/configs/rtmdet/distillation/README.md

 To further improve the model accuracy while not introducing much additional computation cost, we apply the feature-based distillation to the training phase of these RTM detectors.
-In summary,our distillation strategy are threefold:
+In summary, our distillation strategy are threefold:

 (1) Inspired by [PKD](https://arxiv.org/abs/2207.02039), we first normalize the intermediate feature maps to have zero mean and unit variances before calculating